 A Focus on Budget Balancing:

-Most budget processes attempt to fund historic cost structures, instead of reallocating resources to better fulfill institutional mission.
+Preserving the Status Quo: Most budget processes attempt to fund historic cost structures, instead of reallocating resources to better fulfill organizational mission.

-Our Mission, Market, and Margin framework ensures that our clients develop strategic answers to the questions arising in higher education’s new environment.
+Our Mission, Market, and Margin framework ensures that our clients develop strategic answers to the questions arising in education’s new environment.

-- A new awareness of the return on investment lens
+A new awareness of the return on investment lens

-- The creation of new metrics for strong analysis and storytelling
+The creation of new metrics for strong analysis and storytelling

-- The reallocation of resources toward investments that enhance student success and financial sustainability
+The reallocation of resources toward investments that enhance student success and financial sustainability

-Revitalizing and reimagining today’s higher education institutions.
+Revitalizing and reimagining today’s education organizations.

 Profile of our work with Akilah in Rwanda — The project will be led by a small steering team of Rick Staisloff and Bryan Setser of rpk GROUP, and Michael Horn, Mike Berlin, and Lauren Dibble from Entangled Solutions.
 Both firms have previous experience working with organizations internationally on reshaping their academic and business portfolios and “harvesting” resources for reinvestment and new model development.

-Rather, this latest discounting study “suggests that we are nearing the end of solutions based on pricing for higher education,” said Rick Staisloff, founder of rpk Group, a consulting firm, and a former vice president for finance and administration at what is now known as Notre Dame of Maryland University.
+Higher education’s Macy’s problem (subscription may be required) Rather, this latest discounting study “suggests that we are nearing the end of solutions based on pricing for higher education,” said Rick Staisloff, founder of rpk Group, a consulting firm, and a former vice president for finance and administration at what is now known as Notre Dame of Maryland University.
 Colleges now need to focus on the other side of the equation—cutting the cost of educating students.
 “My experience across institutions nationally is that we have not focused sufficient attention on cost,” he said.

-While stories about increased cost pressures, the pace of change, and fickle student demands abound, the time has come for higher education leaders to write new stories that capture how we will create future-ready campuses.
+Bryan Setser and Rick Staisloff on Telling the Story of Innovation & Return on Investment While stories about increased cost pressures, the pace of change, and fickle student demands abound, the time has come for higher education leaders to write new stories that capture how we will create future-ready campuses.